Opty-Fi/team-defi-adapters/specifications.md

 | redeem | `uint256 amount` | `external` | N/A | N/A | redeems aToken against underlying token |

 ## IAave.sol
+[Note: Names of functions and variables are as per Aave contract]

 ### Functions